-How Rainbow Hospice Care May Use or Disclose Your Health Information Without Your Written Authorization
+How Rainbow Community Care May Use or Disclose Your Health Information Without Your Written Authorization

-The following categories describe the ways that Rainbow Hospice Care may use and disclose your health information without your authorization.
+The following categories describe the ways that Rainbow Community Care may use and disclose your health information without your authorization.
 For each type of use and disclosure, we will explain what we mean and present some examples.

 Inpatient Center Directory.
-We may disclose certain information about you, including your name, your general health status, your religious affiliation and where you are in Rainbow Hospice Care's Inpatient Center, in our directory while you are in the inpatient center.
+We may disclose certain information about you, including your name, your general health status, your religious affiliation and where you are in Rainbow Community Care's Inpatient Center, in our directory while you are in the inpatient center.
 We may disclose this information to people who ask for you by name.
 Please inform us if you do not want your information to be included in the directory.

 Fundraising Activities.
-We may use information about you, including your name, address, telephone number and the dates you received care, in order to contact you to raise money for Rainbow Hospice Care.
+We may use information about you, including your name, address, telephone number and the dates you received care, in order to contact you to raise money for Rainbow Community Care.
 We may also release this information to a related Hospice foundation.
-If you do not want us to contact you, notify the Administrative Assistant for Rainbow Hospice Care, Inc. at (920) 674-6255 and indicate that you do not wish to be contacted.
+If you do not want us to contact you, notify the Administrative Assistant for Rainbow Community Care at (920) 674-6255 and indicate that you do not wish to be contacted.

 Appointment Reminders.
 We may use and disclose your health information to contact you as a reminder that you have an appointment for a home visit.
+For example, the interdisciplinary team members may leave messages on your answering machine to set-up or remind you of home visits/appointments.